justinpolackal/text-clean/README.md

             The "access" section:
             =====================
             The access section for each channel defines from where the data will be read.
-As of now, the code can read only from local files.
+Code can read from local files as well as web pages.
-            The path can be specified and a file filter tells the module to read all files having that extension.
+            For local files, the path can be specified and a file filter tells the module to read all files having that extension.
+            When the access end point is http, it expects a list of urls in a text file, specified by "url_list_file".
+This way, it can be used to scrape a list of web urls.
+The feature is available only when the reader is "markup_file_reader"

             "reader" values can be:
               - json_file_reader - for JSON files